 Often, when faced with an unplanned pregnancy, a woman thinks she’s only got two options, abortion or parenting.
 Actually, there is a third option.
 Have you considered adoption?
 Making an adoption plan is not easy, but it’s made out of genuine love for your child.
+We provide free information about adoption in Northridge, Los Angeles, California.

 Have you asked yourself these questions?

 Sometimes taking a small step in one direction becomes the biggest step of your life.
 Making an adoption plan is difficult, but it could be a step in the right direction for you.
 Adoption can truly bring something beautiful and special out of a difficult situation.
-As you consider adoption, ask yourself these questions:
+As you consider your options, ask yourself these questions:

 - Am I too young to parent?